Progressive rehabilitation and closure plan for mined land

 Your PRC plan must meet the requirements set out under the Environment Protection Act 1994 (EP Act) and the progressive rehabilitation and closure plan guideline (ESR/2019/4964) (PDF, 2.3MB).
 Further assistance in preparing a PRC plan is also provided in the common issues with progressive rehabilitation and closure plan applications (ESR/2021/5775) (PDF, 199KB) information sheet.

 Applications can be made at any time unless your project is captured by the transitional provisions.
-Your completed PRC plan can be lodged to the Department of Environment, Science and Innovation business centre appropriate to your resource.
+Your completed PRC plan can be lodged to the Department of the Environment, Tourism, Science and Innovation business centre appropriate to your resource.

 For further information on the requirements for your PRC plan, read the following information sheets: